Analysis | Reports about foreign interference in U.S. politics have been useful to Trump’s campaign. That may not be an accident.

 Well, according to a whistleblower complaint made public by the House Intelligence Committee on Wednesday, that's precisely what senior Department of Homeland Security official Brian Murphy was asked to do by acting DHS secretary Chad Wolf.

 “In mid-May 2020,” the complaint reads, “Mr. Wolf instructed Mr. Murphy to cease providing intelligence assessments on the threat of Russian interference in the United States, and instead start reporting on interference activities by China and Iran.”
-The instructions, Wolf allegedly said, came from national security adviser Robert O’Brien, Trump’s top aide on national security.
+The instructions, Wolf allegedly said, came from Robert C. O’Brien, Trump’s top aide on national security.

 Murphy declined to comply.
-In early July, he was preparing a document outlining the Russian interference effort when DHS chief of staff John Gountanis allegedly emailed with instructions that the document not be released until Murphy and Wolf had spoken.
+In early July, he was preparing a document outlining the Russian interference effort when DHS Chief of Staff John Gountanis allegedly emailed with instructions that the document not be released until Murphy and Wolf had spoken.
 (The following month, the Government Accountability Office determined that Wolf was holding his position illegally.)
 Wolf and Murphy spoke July 8.

 During that meeting, Wolf allegedly told Murphy that “the intelligence notification should be ‘held’ because it ‘made the President look bad.’ ” Murphy opposed holding it back, leading, the complaint alleges, to his being excluded from further discussions.